tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

     and the edges are ordered such that their target indices form a contiguous range 0, 1, ... up to the size of node set `"_readout"`.

-Readout is not constrained to a fixed node set.
+Structured readout is not constrained to a fixed node set.
 Consider a refinement of the schema that distinguishes `"undergrad_students"` and `"grad_students"`, which may have different input features but feed into the same prediction task.
-This is represented as follows:
+This is represented by a readout structure like the following:

   * The auxiliary node set `"_readout"` has one node for each prediction to make.
   * The auxiliary edge sets `"_readout/seed/1"` and `"_readout/seed/2"`
     connect the distinct source node sets (here: `"undergrad_students"` and `"grad_students"`) to the target node set `"_readout"`.
+(You don't need to number them, just use unique suffixes.)
     Every `"_readout"` node occurs as the target of exactly one edge.
     Within each of these edge sets, the edges are sorted by ascending order of target node ids.